Rosa Luxemburg: Imperialism, nationalism, and war

 Luxemburg's major theoretical work was The Accumulation of Capital (1913), which she presented as a contribution to the economic clarification of imperialism.
 She argued that capitalism was driven by an inherent contradiction: it could not realise the surplus value generated within its own closed system, as the revolution would overthrow it long before its economic possibilities were exhausted.
 To survive and continue to accumulate, it was therefore compelled to expand into and exploit pre-capitalist spheres, both within its home countries (e.g., the peasantry and artisan classes) and, more importantly, in colonies abroad.
 This ceaseless, competitive drive for control of non-capitalist markets and resources was, for Luxemburg, the economic foundation of imperialism and militarism.
 Her analysis notably focused on the "permanent process of coercive expropriation" that imperialism represented, highlighting its violent destruction of "primitive communist" and other non-capitalist societies as an ongoing feature of capital accumulation, not just an initial phase.

 This economic analysis underpinned her political stance against imperialism and war.
 For her, "the question of militarism and imperialism... form the central axis of political life".
 She saw imperialism not as a mere policy choice but as the final, global stage of capitalism, which would inevitably lead to ever more destructive wars and ultimately to "barbarism" unless it was overthrown by international socialist revolution.
 The tendency toward this final economic collapse created a "period of catastrophe" that made revolution an urgent necessity to pre-empt complete disaster.
 This conviction was the basis for her consistent internationalism and her critique of nationalism, which she saw as a bourgeois ideology used to divide the working class and tie it to the interests of its own ruling class.
 Her opposition to the "right of nations to self-determination" as a universal slogan, which put her in direct conflict with Lenin, stemmed from this belief.
 She argued that in the age of imperialism, such a right was a hollow phrase that often served as a cover for the interests of competing imperialist powers and was a harmful distraction from the international class struggle.
-Her doctrinaire position on this matter led some critics, such as Leszek Kołakowski, to accuse her of an "extraordinary lack of political understanding in regard to national questions".